gmc-code/PC-Python/docs/turtle/turtle_rectangle_progressions.rst

                 .. tab-item:: Q2

-                    From the 8 lines, list the simplest amount of code that is repeated.
+                    From the 8 lines, list the simplest amount of code that is repeated to form a rectangle.

                     .. code-block:: python

                         t.fd(120)
+                        t.lt(90)
+                        t.fd(50)
                         t.lt(90)